• Skip to primary navigation

 Investing Terminologies for Bursa Malaysia

-How Many Shares is 1 Lot
+1. Share Lots – How Many Shares is One Lot

 When investing in stocks in Malaysia, a minimum of 1 lot is required, and 1 lot is equivalent to 100 shares.
 So, for example, let’s say you decide to purchase 1 lot of Nestle Malaysia, and the share price is RM70.
-You will require to fork out a cool RM7,000 for this minimum transaction.
+You will be required to fork out a cool RM7,000 for this minimum transaction.
 This is the reason why some would call Nestle an ‘expensive stock’.
 However this, to me is a misleading comment as the only thing that is ‘expensive’ about Nestle in this situation is its minimum investment.

 Edit: As of September 2019, Nestle Bhd’s share price has more than doubled to RM145 per share.

-Bursa’s Limit Up and Limit Down
+2. Limit Up and Limit Down

-For KLCI component stocks that are trading at RM1 per share and higher, the upper limit price is capped at 30% intraday while the lower limit is capped at -15% intraday.
+For KLCI component stocks trading at RM1 per share and higher, the upper limit price is capped at 30% intraday while the lower limit is capped at -15% intraday.
 For example, an RM1 stock can go up to, at most RM1.30 in a single day.
 You can still trade it, but it’s capped at RM1.30 throughout.

 Circuit breakers and limits exist to curb enthusiasm and/or panic.
 It’s a precautionary measure put in place so that the market can take a breather and slow down.
 They are especially useful at preventing a free fall and so far, they’re of use and working.